Cybersecurity-LINKS/did-compositejwk/spec.md

 Not supported.

-## Examples
-TBC

 ## Security and Privacy Considerations

-Since this compositeJwk method is very similar to the DID JWK method, see also [did-jwk](https://github.com/quartzjer/did-jwk/blob/main/spec.md#security-and-privacy-considerations)
+Since the `did:compositejwk` method is similar to the `did:jwk` method, see also [did:jwk](https://github.com/quartzjer/did-jwk/blob/main/spec.md#security-and-privacy-considerations)

 ### Security

-TBC
+work in progress

 ### Privacy

-Using the same DID compositeJwk identifier with multiple different entities will enable those entities to correlate the usage to the same subject.
+Using the same `compositeJwk` with several different entities allows them to correlate the use to the same subject.